stormpath/stormpath-documentation/source/007_multitenancy.rst

 a.
 What Is a Multi-Tenant Application?
 ======================================

-Unlike most web applications that support a single company or organization with a tightly-coupled database, a **multi-tenant application** is a single application that services multiple organizations or tenants simultaneously.
-For privacy and security purposes, its very important that each tenant have its own private data partition.
-At Stormpath, this data partioning is baked-in to our data model.
+The best way to understand the concept of multi-tenancy is by thinking of a condo: lots of residents making use of a shared infrastructure while maintaining their own private and secure living areas.
+Similar to this, a **multi-tenant application** is a single application that services multiple tenants simultaneously.
+For privacy and security purposes, its very important that the application maintain data segmentation between its multiple tenants.
+At Stormpath, this segmentation is baked-in to our data model.
 How do we do this?
 Well, it starts with an Organization.

 b.
-Modelling Tenants in Stormpath
+Modeling Tenants in Stormpath
 =================================

 In our :ref:`Account Management <account-mgmt-header>` section we discussed two kinds of Account Stores: :ref:`Directories <directory-mgmt>`, and :ref:`Groups <group-mgmt>`.
 For multi-tenant applications there is an additional **Organization** resource, which functions like a virtual Account Store that itself wraps both Directories and Groups.